codingUnited/challenge-EddieRichardson/Challenge4-Twilio/README.md

 FLASK_DEBUG=true
 Start Flask and ngrok: ./dev_server.ps1

-Open the ngrok HTTPS URL in your browser (for example, https://<id>.ngrok-free.app/).
+Open the ngrok HTTPS URL in your browser (for example, https://<id>.ngrok-free.app/). or http://127.0.0.1:5000/

 Type a message and click Send.

 Check your phone for the SMS.

-Validation rules:
+## Validation rules:

 Empty messages are rejected.